 Hotel credit cards are some of the most rewarding travel credit cards available, with perks that go far beyond simply earning points that you can redeem for lodging.
 In fact, many hotel credit cards come with valuable benefits like automatic loyalty program elite status, anniversary reward nights and on-property credits.

 If you're thinking about applying for a new travel rewards credit card, or simply looking to make the most of the ones you already have, focusing on using a hotel credit card might be just the strategy you need to earn the travel rewards you can get the most use out of.
 Here's what you need to know, and some of the most important benefits to look for in a hotel credit card.

-This article will focus on hotel co-branded cards and not rewards cards that accrue points you can transfer to hotels, such as the Chase Sapphire Reserve® or The Platinum Card® from American Express.
+This article will focus on hotel co-branded cards and not rewards cards that accrue points you can transfer to hotels, such as the Chase Sapphire Reserve®.
 If you're interested in cards that earn transferable points, or points with a specific hotel chain, you can get personalized offers through Experian CreditMatchTM.

 Earn and Redeem Points Where You Actually Stay

 Before you settle on a particular hotel credit card, make sure it earns points and offers perks at the hotels where you actually stay.
 You wouldn't want to earn a stash of World of Hyatt points if you usually only stay at Hilton properties, for example.
 As you begin to focus on getting a hotel credit card, think about which chains you visit most and where you want to use the points you earn for reward stays.